symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-.. note: Find all the possible `SearchCriteria options <https://nemtech.github.io/symbol-sdk-typescript-javascript/0.20.3/interfaces/_infrastructure_searchcriteria_transactionsearchcriteria_.transactionsearchcriteria.html>`_ values in the SDK reference.
+.. note: Find all the possible `SearchCriteria options <https://docs.symbolplatform.com/symbol-sdk-typescript-javascript/0.20.3/interfaces/_infrastructure_searchcriteria_transactionsearchcriteria_.transactionsearchcriteria.html>`_ values in the SDK reference.
 If ``address`` filter is not set, all transactions present in the network are returned.

 3. The API returns pages with up to 100 transactions.
-The `page object <https://nemtech.github.io/symbol-sdk-typescript-javascript/0.20.3/classes/_infrastructure_page_.page.html>`_ contains meta information about the total amount of transactions and pages available.
+The `page object <https://docs.symbolplatform.com/symbol-sdk-typescript-javascript/0.20.3/classes/_infrastructure_page_.page.html>`_ contains meta information about the total amount of transactions and pages available.

-To get additional transactions, you will have to make further requests iteratively.
+To get more transactions, you will have to make further requests iteratively.
-For each additional call, increase the ``pageNumber`` by one unit.
+For each extra call, increase the ``pageNumber`` by one unit.

 .. code-block:: typescript